BenJohnCarson/wish-list/README.md

 This would allow proper separation of model, view and controller and by keeping any presentation information out of wish_list it allows it to be inserted into any interface.
 However, having done this I realised that the presentation was not the most interesting feature and so in the interest of time I'd assume that my wish_list would be hooked up to an interface at a later date and that I'd continue working on more novel features.

+From here I carried on implementing the basic features remove and get wish.
+The edit_wish method proved to require a little extra thought.
+I wanted to implement it so that if the wish were to have additional properties added to it in the future (e.g. order value), I wouldn't have to come back and change the edit method.

 ### Domain Model Diagram with Interface
 ![Alt text](/assets/wish_list_domain.png)